Why It’s Time to Get a Primary Care Physician

 No Time, No Money – Not an Excuse

-According to the National Institutes of Health (NIH), our risk of developing chronic diseases and health problems increases with age.
+According to the National Institutes on Aging (NIA), our risk of developing chronic diseases and health problems increases with age.
 Unfortunately, it’s a normal part of aging.
-Yet, many older people will not establish themselves with a primary doctor citing lack of time or money as their reasoning.
+Yet, many older people will not establish themselves with a primary doctor citing a lack of time or money as their reasoning.
 Another hurdle for many older adults is retirement.